Guyana Birding Tours

 Read More About Guyana

-Guyana probably offers the best opportunity to see all South American Nyctibiidae species in a single trip (except for Common Potoo), with the rare White-winged Potoo, as well as Rufous PotooLong-tailed Potoo, and Great Potoo almost taken for granted (no guaranties, of course).
+Guyana offers perhaps the best opportunity to see nearly all South American Nyctibiidae species in a single trip (except Common Potoo), with scarce species such as White-winged, Rufous, Long-tailed, and Great Potoo often encountered (though never guaranteed).

 However, for many birdwatchers, especially avid listers, Guyana conjures up the image of two special target species, which of course we will not ignore on our trip: the most-wanted Sun Parakeet and Red Siskin, both Endangered (IUCN).
-We have specific territories to maximize the chance of finding both species, but it will require lengthy drives through the Guyana savannas and Rupununi grasslands, which are the habitat of Double-striped Thick-knee and Bearded Tachuri, regularly seen on our tours.
+We have specific territories to maximize the chance of finding both species, but it will require lengthy drives through the Guyana savannas and Rupununi grasslands, which are the habitat of Double-striped Thick-knee and Bearded Tachuri, regularly seen on our Guyana bird watching tours.

 Our trip will take us to explore many of Guyana’s highlights.
 On our 16-day birding trip we will visit many of Guyana’s highlights including the trip from Georgetown Botanical Gardens to Kaieteur Falls, the vast Guianan savannas with breathtaking sunsets, the Rupununi river with oxbow lakes and the largest concentration of Amazon Water Lilies in the world, the rainforest of the Surama Eco-LodgeIwokrama Forest and the fabulous Iwokrama Canopy Walkway of Atta Rainforest Lodge.